OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 #### Variable replacements

 Any of the input fields can be bound to an Octostache expression.
-Variable replacement will be performed before the template is deployed.
+[Variable substitution](/docs/projects/variables/variable-substitutions) will be performed before the template is deployed.

 ### Output variables